vstinner/misc/cpython/pep-coordinated-python-release.rst

 changes.

-Even if more and more projects are tested on the master branch of Python in their CI, too many projects of the top 50 projects on PyPI are only compatible with the new Python a few weeks, or even months, after the final Python release.
+Even if more and more projects are tested on the master branch of Python in their CI, too many projects of the top 50 PyPI projects are only compatible with the new Python a few weeks, or even months, after the final Python release.